canberkozcelik/GithubBrowserSample/README.md

 -------------

 ### Functionality
-The app is composed of 3 main screens.
+The app is composed of 2 main screens.
 #### SearchFragment
 Allows you to search repositories on Github.
 Each search result is kept in the database in `RepoSearchResult` table where the list of repository IDs are denormalized into a single column.
-The actual `Repo` instances live in the `Repo` table.
+The actual `UserRepo` instances live in the `UserRepo` table.

 Each time a new page is fetched, the same `RepoSearchResult` record in the Database is updated with the new list of repository ids.

-**NOTE** The UI currently loads all `Repo` items at once, which would not perform well on lower end devices.
+**NOTE** The UI currently loads all `UserRepo` items at once, which would not perform well on lower end devices.
 Instead of manually writing lazy adapters, we've decided to wait until the built in support in Room is released.

-#### RepoFragment
+#### UserRepoFragment
-This fragment displays the details of a repository and its contributors.
+This fragment displays the details of a repository and its owner.
-#### UserFragment
-This fragment displays a user and their repositories.

 ### Building
 You can open the project in Android studio and press run.